 When CDP formulations detonate, about 50% – 70% of the explosive mass is converted into very fine powders.
 These powders are comprised of about 90% – 95% oxides and the balance is carbon in various phases, including diamond.
 CDP produces metal oxides that are fortified by the properties of diamond.

-CDP is essentially one of the only methods to process the waste greenhouse gas CO2 into an inert material that has a high market value and existing applications where the demand for it exceeds the current supply.
-CDP is a carbon-capture technology that can be used to make a material whose application in several industries can further reduce carbon emissions and generate environmental benefits.
+CDP is one of the only methods that can process CO2 into an inert material that has a high market value.
+CDP is sophisticated carbon-capture technology that can be used to make a material whose application in several industries can improve manufacturing efficiency and generate environmental benefits.